RyanManinga/Basic-Algorithm-Scripting/README.md

 # Basic-Algorithm-Scripting

 Hello there!
-In this repository, I will try to solve and explain some basic Algorithm questions based on the freecodecamp coding curriculum.
+In this repository, I will try to solve and explain some basic Algorithmic problems .
 Happy hacking!